-- Cauliflower rice: Replace white or brown rice with cauliflower that has been grated and then cooked, as in this recipe.
+- Cauliflower rice: Replace white or brown rice with cauliflower that has been grated and then cooked.

-- Cauliflower pizza crust: By pulsing cauliflower in a food processor and then making it into a dough, such as in this recipe, you can make a delicious pizza.
+- Cauliflower pizza crust: By pulsing cauliflower in a food processor and then making it into a dough, you can make a delicious pizza.

-- Cauliflower hummus: Chickpeas can be replaced with cauliflower in hummus recipes like this one.
+- Cauliflower hummus: Chickpeas can be replaced with cauliflower in hummus recipes.

-- Cauliflower mash: Instead of making mashed potatoes, try this recipe for a low-carb cauliflower mash that is easy to make.
+- Cauliflower mash: Instead of making mashed potatoes, try making a low carb cauliflower mash.

-- Cauliflower tortillas: Combine pulsed cauliflower with eggs to make low-carb tortillas that can be used for wraps, taco shells or burritos, as in this recipe.
+- Cauliflower tortillas: Combine pulsed cauliflower with eggs to make low carb tortillas that can be used for wraps, taco shells, or burritos.

-- Cauliflower mac and cheese: Cooked cauliflower can be combined with milk, cheese and spices to make mac and cheese, like in this recipe.
+- Cauliflower mac and cheese: Cooked cauliflower can be combined with milk, cheese, and spices to make mac and cheese.

-Not only is cauliflower versatile, but it is also very easy to add to your diet.
+Not only is cauliflower versatile, but it’s also very easy to add to your diet.

 To begin with, you can consume it raw, which requires very little preparation.
-You can enjoy raw cauliflower florets as a snack dipped in hummus or another healthy vegetable dip like this one.
+You can enjoy raw cauliflower florets as a snack dipped in hummus or another healthy vegetable dip.

-Not to mention, it is fairly cheap and widely available at most grocery stores.
+Not to mention, it’s fairly cheap and widely available at most grocery stores.

 There are many ways to add cauliflower to your diet.
 It can be consumed cooked or raw and makes a fantastic addition to just about any dish.